Skip advert

 Sure it’s partly electric, but the 530e is just as enjoyable to drive as a 5 Series should be and offers peerless refinement.
 It’s equally impressive inside, too, where you’ll find a class-leading interior that’s very well put together, ergonomically designed and filled with top-quality tech.

-Unfortunately, the 530e’s plug-in powertrain does come at a fairly sizable additional outlay compared with the purely petrol-powered 520i model, but its reduced running costs will help to mitigate this initial financial sting.
-If that’s no concern for you, the legendary BMW M5 has embraced plug-in hybrid power, so it spits out 717bhp but amazingly also manages to fall into the 9 per cent Benefit-in-Kind (BiK) company car tax bracket.
+Unfortunately, the 530e’s plug-in powertrain does come at a fairly sizeable additional outlay compared with the purely petrol-powered 520i model, but its reduced running costs will help to mitigate this initial financial sting.
+If that’s no concern for you, the legendary BMW M5 has also embraced plug-in hybrid power, so it spits out 717bhp but amazingly also manages to fall into the 9 per cent Benefit-in-Kind (BiK) company car tax bracket.

 Advertisement - Article continues below